 We offer a range of volunteering opportunities through our national and regional offices across the UK and Ireland and at our head office in London.

 Videos: find out more about working with Christian Aid from some of our current volunteers

-Please note, Christian Aid doesn’t send volunteers to work in developing countries as we work through local partner organisations.
+We’d love to hear any other new ideas you might have.
+However, please note that Christian Aid doesn’t send volunteers to work in developing countries as we work through local partner organisations.

 What support will I get?

 All volunteers receive an induction and training for their role, as well as support from a Christian Aid staff member.